VRConservation/geosp/chapters/06_sql.md

 A special thank you to Quisheng Wu for the DuckDB tutorials/lectures from his [Geog-414 course](https://geog-414.gishub.org/), which has excellent tutorials on Python, Earth Engine, DuckDB, and PostGIS.

 ## Installation
-Adapt the installation from the [geog414 duck db page](https://geog-414.gishub.org/book/duckdb/01_duckdb_intro.html#installation)?
+Follow the installation instructions at the [geog414 duckDB page](https://geog-414.gishub.org/book/duckdb/01_duckdb_intro.html#installation).

 ## Penguins
 OK, we're going to shift to penguins but use Ducks to analyze them.
 The repo is at the [palmerpenguins](https://github.com/allisonhorst/palmerpenguins/blob/main/README.md) repo on Github.
 We'll use this in the R chapter as well.

 csv files are at inst/extdata/penguins_raw.csv

-Maybe not?
+Maybe not--the palmer penguin dataset doesn't really have spatial data?
 Get another dataset from Marin? or Canada forests?
 Might be better to forests.

 [lonboard](https://github.com/developmentseed/lonboard)
 [overture map data](https://docs.overturemaps.org/) is mostly buildings and infrastructure
     [query data and load to kepler.gl](https://docs.overturemaps.org/examples/kepler-gl/) using duckdb [examples page](https://docs.overturemaps.org/examples/#13/47.6/-122.33/0/45) has more with duck

 [open geospatial](https://github.com/opengeos/geospatial-data-catalogs) datasets
 use the cleaned LEWO sets and upload to a github page